CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/Manage-User's-workspace-readme.md

    ![](media/image23.png)

-4. The **Workspace URL** is a functionality that provides you the access to users' workspace by just clicking on the URL.
-Instructor can simply click on the workpsace link in CloudLabs and automatically login to the student workspace.
+4 **Click link on Workspace URLs**: Instructor can simply click on the workspace links and automatically login to the student workspace.